mawinkler/playground-one/docs/scenarios/xdr/detection-model-exceptions.md

 - Playground One EKS EC2
 - Vision One Container Security

-Verify, that you have `Deploy Istio` enabled in your configuration.
+Verify, that you have `Deploy Calico` and `Deploy Istio` enabled in your configuration.

 ```sh
 pgo --config